gigalixir/gigalixir-cli/docs/source/cli.rst

 There is also an Arch AUR Package here: https://aur.archlinux.org/packages/gigalixir-cli/

-If you're interested in creating a Mac OS Brew formula, :ref:`contact us!<help>`
+If you're interested in creating a macOS Brew formula, :ref:`contact us!<help>`

 If you're interested in creating an Ubuntu/Debian package, :ref:`contact us!<help>`